BreannaaZ/Liminality---Unity-3D-Horror-Game/README.md

 For CIS 376 01 Game Programming Techniques and Algorithms

 A 3D horror game made in Unity.
 Includes a player controller, a procedurally generated maze, enemy with an AI and navigator, multiple levels, sound, animations, etc.
 Credits for multiple assets from the Unity Asset Store.
+These assets were not uploaded to this repo due to size.

 Demo Video: